apache/openwhisk/docs/actions.md

   In the result, you see that the lines are sorted.

-**Note**: For more information on invoking action sequences with multiple named parameters, see [Setting default parameters](./actions.md#setting-default-parameters)
+**Note**: For more information about invoking action sequences with multiple named parameters, see [Setting default parameters](./actions.md#setting-default-parameters)

 ## Creating Python actions